UW-ACL/HALO/README.md

 In `run_addto.py`, all scenario parameters can be set, such as the initial conditions of the vehicle in terms of position and velocity, tracking parameters such as the guidance lock (`h_cut`) and landing success criterion (`h_term`) altitudes, and other simulation parameters.
 Additionally, many flags for simulation control, visualization modification and debugging can be set here.

 In `AdaptiveDDTO/src/params.jl`, all Adaptive-DDTO algorithm parameters and vehicle configuration can be set.
-Many parameters are already appropriately set for the default AirSim quadcopter object in a landing scenario, however if the problem definition had to change for a specific application (in terms of optimization constraints, for example), parameters can be appropriated adjusted in the `Lander` object located here (along with modifying the problem definition in `solve_ddto.jl` and `solve_optimal.jl`).
+Many parameters are already appropriately set for the default AirSim quadcopter object in a landing scenario, however if the problem definition had to change for a specific application (in terms of optimization constraints, for example), parameters can be adjusted in the `Lander` object located here (along with modifying the problem definition in `solve_ddto.jl` and `solve_optimal.jl`).

 > [!IMPORTANT]
 > HALSS and Adaptive-DDTO have one "shared" parameter: the maximum number of landing sites to be considered.
 This parameter must be set to the same desired value in **two** locations (or else unexpected behavior may occur): `params.max_sites` in `run_halss.py` and `n_targs_max` in `AdaptiveDDTO/src/params.jl`.

 ## Citing
-If you use either of the aforementioned algorithms, kindly cite the following associated publication.
+If you use the HALO framework or either of its constituent algorithms, kindly cite the following associated publication.
 ```
 @inproceedings{hayner2023halo,
   title={HALO: Hazard-Aware Landing Optimization for Autonomous Systems},